Why AI projects fail

 Companies succeed by framing their AI as “your new intern” instead of “your replacement.”
 Same technology.
 Completely different adoption rate.
 The framing changes everything from fear to curiosity.

-After watching the same patterns repeat, here’s what actually predicts AI project success:
+After watching the same patterns repeat, here is what predicts AI project success:

 Organizational readiness beats technical capability.
 Every time.
+BCG found 70% of AI challenges relate to people and processes, not technical issues.
 Can your people handle ambiguity?
 Do they trust leadership?
 Is experimentation rewarded or punished?
 These questions matter more than your model accuracy.

 Fear must be addressed explicitly.
 Not with empty promises about “augmentation not replacement” but with real retraining programs, clear role evolution paths, and genuine safety nets.
 Companies succeeding at AI spend more on psychology than technology.

 Learning systems beat static deployments.
-If your AI can’t evolve from feedback, and your organization can’t evolve how it uses AI, you’re building an expensive monument to yesterday’s problems.
+If your AI cannot evolve from feedback, and your organization cannot evolve how it uses AI, you are building an expensive monument to yesterday’s problems.

 Bottom-up beats top-down.
 The best implementations start with volunteers, not mandates.
 Find your believers and let them infect others.